Chart Color Schemes

 Population growth drivers in Boronia Heights are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch, Boronia Heights statistical area's population is estimated at around 10,589 as of Nov 2025.
-This reflects an increase of 2,414 people (29.5%) since the 2021 Census, which reported a population of 8,175 people.
-The change is inferred from the resident population of 8,514, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 15 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,485 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Boronia Heights's 29.5% growth since the 2021 census exceeded the national average (9.7%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration that contributed approximately 82.0% of overall population gains during recent periods, although all drivers including natural growth and overseas migration were positive factors.
+Boronia Heights' population is estimated at around 10,789 as of Feb 2026.
+This reflects an increase of 2,614 people since the 2021 Census, which reported a population of 8,175 people.
+The change is inferred from AreaSearch's estimate of the resident population at 8,514 in Jun 2024, along with 21 validated new addresses since the Census date.
+This level of population results in a density ratio of 2,532 persons per square kilometer, placing Boronia Heights in the upper quartile relative to national locations assessed by AreaSearch.
+The suburb's 32.0% growth since the 2021 census exceeded the national average (9.9%), marking it as a growth leader in the region.
+Population growth was primarily driven by interstate migration, contributing approximately 82.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, Queensland State Government's SA2 area projections, released in 2023 and based on 2021 data, are adopted.
-It should be noted that these state projections do not provide age category splits; hence where utilised, AreaSearch is applying proportional growth weightings in line with the ABS Greater Capital Region projections (released in 2023, based on 2022 data) for each age cohort.
-Considering the projected demographic shifts, exceptional growth, placing it in the top 10 percent of national areas, is predicted over the period with Boronia Heights expected to increase by 7,114 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 70.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered and years post-2032, Queensland State Government's SA2 area projections are adopted, released in 2023 based on 2021 data.
+Considering projected demographic shifts, exceptional growth is predicted over the period, with Boronia Heights expected to increase by 7,116 persons to 2041, reflecting a total increase of 67.4% over the 17 years.

 Frequently Asked Questions - Population